Breelandthecat/Custom-Firefox-Icon-Tutorial/README.md

 # Custom-Firefox-Icon-Tutorial.
 This is a tutorial on how to change the icon of Firefox.
 Firefox is a web browser.
-If you want to change the icon outside of the web browser, then i recommend Librewolf.
+If you want to change the icon outside of the web browser.
+I Would recommend doing this with Librewolf due to this being mainly tested on it, as i originally came up with this idea while playing with librewolf.

 # omni.ja's location.
 This section is simply to tell you where omni.ja is stored.
 Its usually in the "browser" folder in your firefox installation folder, usually in C:\Program Files\Mozilla Firefox\browser\omni.ja.